 - Working wine estate with cellar tours

-La Petite Ferme is an ideal base for wine enthusiasts visiting South Africa.
-This well preserved luxury manor house is located in the town of Franschhoek, which is known for its rich wine production and picturesque vineyards.
-This boutique property and working wine estate lies right on the very edge of the town and is a short distance from the edge of a nature reserve.
-Thanks to its hillside location, those who stay here get to admire stunning views of the scenic countryside and distant mountains.
+La Petite Ferme is a well-preserved, luxury manor house in the town of Franschhoek which is known for its rich wine production and picturesque vineyards.
+This boutique property and working wine estate has a lovely restaurant and lies right on the very edge of the town, just a short distance from the edge of a nature reserve.
+Thanks to its hillside location, the property has stunning views of the scenic countryside and distant mountains.

-There are several activities for guests staying here.
-The vine orientation session showcases the estate’s very own vineyards and offers guests the chance to sample a selection of wines, with accompanying canapes provided as well.
-There’s also a half-day or full-day biking adventure available to book, as well as a mobile spa, which brings an array of treatments to guests’ own rooms.
-The restaurant offers a range of country-style meals that are prepared using ingredients sourced from the local area.
-Chefs are given free reign to produce dishes that are creative, inventive and, of course, delicious.
-There’s a wide selection of wines that can accompany evening meals, with tours of the on-site wine cellar available by appointment.
+There’s plenty to do at the property itself.
+The vine orientation session showcases the estate’s very own vineyards and offers guests the chance to sample a selection of wines, along with accompanying canapes.
+It’s also possible to go on a half or full-day biking adventure or enjoy in-room treatments from a local ‘mobile spa’.
+The restaurant offers a range of country-style meals that are prepared using ingredients sourced from the local area and, of course, there’s a wide selection of wines to choose from.
+Tours of the on-site wine cellar are available by appointment.

-Many who stay here make the most of their time in Franschhoek by trying out the town’s highly rated restaurants and exploring its extensive vineyards.
-Close by is Mont Rochelle Nature Reserve, a protected conservation area with mountain landscapes and numerous hiking trails offering views overlooking Franschhoek Valley.
+Visitors to Franschhoek can try out the town’s highly rated restaurants and explore its extensive vineyards.
+The Mont Rochelle Nature Reserve is also close by, a protected conservation area with mountain landscapes and numerous hiking trails offering views overlooking Franschhoek Valley.

 - Restored Manor House